 One of our favorite '60s bombshells, the French actress made this specific look her forever trademark: frosted ballerina-pink lips, thick cat eyeliner, to-the-sky-lashes, and of course a glowing, sun-kissed complexion.

-One-third of the beloved singing group The Ronettes, Bennett had a signature inky black cat eye with emphasis on the lower lid.
+One-third of the beloved singing group The Ronettes, Bennett had a signature inky, black cat eye with an emphasis on the lower lid.
 And while her fellow members often opted for bubblegum pink on their pouts, subtle shades of orange and coral were the singer's go-to throughout the decade.

 In what could be one of the most famous photos of the actress (and though she was technically portraying Cleopatra), her makeup conveys a few of the '60s biggest trends.
 For instance, that amazing, glittering cerulean-toned lid.
 It really captures her signature violet eyes, no?